-The geosciences program at Western Michigan University is a growing center for geologic and environmental research, and offers a variety of programs for college students seeking a career in the earth sciences, as well as adult professionals looking to extend their education in environmental science, resource exploration and recovery, or earth science teaching.
+The Department of Geosciences at Western Michigan University is a growing center for geologic education and research.
+We offer a variety of academic programs for college students and professionals seeking education in earth sciences, environmental science, resource exploration and recovery.

-The doctoral program typically has 10-15 students in a range of disciplines including hydrogeology, environmental geology, and geochemistry/isotope geochemistry.
+The doctoral program has 10 to 15 students in disciplines including hydrogeology, environmental geology, geochemistry and isotope geochemistry.

 The Department of Geosciences proudly stands on the achievements that faculty made in the past and we are blessed to have them.
 Former professors who have left the University or retired after distinguished service have been awarded emeritus status.

 We recognize the contribution of emeriti to the academic integrity and development of Western Michigan University as a center for distinguished scholarship in teaching and advanced research.